dbmcclain/Lisp-Actors/README.md

     (send fmt-println "I guess we're done: ~A" ans)))```
 ```

-So maybe we should implement an Actors equivalent to CATCH/THROW.
+So maybe we should implement an Actors equivalent to CATCH/THROW?
+Since there is no shared dynamic state among Actor participants, what would CATCH actually do?
+It is even more befuddling in light of Transactional behaviors.

 One distinction between Actors and Scheme Continuations is that Actors have the ability to morph their behavior and state with BECOME, while a Continuation typically does not.